 Note that transparency is part of the structural review of the ALAC, ASO, ccNSO, GNSO, RSSAC, and SSAC, to be conducted at direction of the ICANN board every 5 years.
 ICANN Bylaws Section 4.4 requires the Board to cause an independent, periodic review (every 5 years) of each SO/AC, except that the GAC “shall provide its own review mechanisms”.
 Note that these are required to be independent reviews and are usually conducted by outside consultants hired by ICANN.

-Recommendations regarding SO/AC transparency:
+Recommendations regarding SO/AC/Subgroup transparency:

 Our review leads us to recommend that each SO/AC and subgroup consider adopting the following “best practices” regarding transparency mechanisms: